T

 neighborhood

-A UNESCO World Heritage site, Hoi An's Ancient Town is a remarkably well-preserved example of a Southeast Asian trading port dating from the 15th to the 19th century.
-Its well-preserved architecture blends indigenous and foreign influences, creating a unique cultural and historical landscape.
+A UNESCO World Heritage site, this exceptionally well-preserved Southeast Asian trading port dates from the 15th to the 19th century.
+Its architecture reflects indigenous and foreign influences, blending Vietnamese, Chinese, Japanese, and European styles.

 Morning Glory Signature